LambdaSharp/LambdaSharpTool/Docs/Module-Var-Value.md

 # LambdaSharp Module - Literal Value Variable

-A literal value variable is useful for capturing values thar are reused in multiple places, or for creating composite values from other variables or input parameters.
-Instead of hard-coded values, it is advisable to use [input parameters](Module-Input.md) with default value instead.
+A literal value variable is useful for capturing values thar are reused in multiple places, or for creating composite values from other variables or module parameters.
+Instead of hard-coded values, it is advisable to use [module parameters](Module-Parameter.md) with default value instead.

 __Topics__
 * [Syntax](#syntax)